 - Prepare your ET1 or ET3

-- Review any documentation sent by the other party in a case and advising you on the asme.
+- Review any documentation sent by the other party in a case and advise you on the same.

 - Preparing a Schedule of Loss.